tohas1986/openbmc/poky/documentation/overview-manual/concepts.rst

 -------

 Class files (``.bbclass``) contain information that is useful to share between recipes files.
-An example is the :ref:`ref-classes-autotools` class, which contains common settings for any application that is built with the :wikipedia:`GNU Autotools <GNU_Autotools>`.
+An example is the :ref:`autotools <ref-classes-autotools>` class, which contains common settings for any application that is built with the :wikipedia:`GNU Autotools <GNU_Autotools>`.
 The ":ref:`ref-manual/classes:Classes`" chapter in the Yocto Project